Social Fabric: Textiles and Contemporary Issues

 The artists in this exhibition take on the challenges of a variety of materials, pushing textiles in new directions and seeing how far they can go.
 Through textiles, they inspire new conversations about contemporary issues.

-Featured artists include: Jim Arendt, Elizabeth Duffy, Brooke Erin Goldstein, Letitia Huckaby, Tamara Kostianovsky, Aubrey Longley-Cook, Veronica Mays, Alison Saar, Emma Welty, Nafis M. White, and more.
+Featured artists and organizations include: AIDS Quilt RI, Jim Arendt, Judy Chicago and International Honor Quilt artists, Elizabeth Duffy, Brooke Erin Goldstein, Sabrina Gschwandtner, Letitia Huckaby, Tamara Kostianovsky, Jesse Krimes, Dinh Q. Lê, Aubrey Longley-Cook, Veronica Mays, the National AIDS Memorial, L. J. Roberts, Alison Saar, Marie Watt, Emma Welty, and Nafis M. White.